mjf1406/worksheet-generators/README.md

   - presentation length
   - vocab. sentence length
   - put a card for this on the student dashboard
-- PAGE: Reward Items --- students can see what they can purchase with their points easily.
 - PAGE: Class Dashboard
   - behavior streaks
     - positive